dann1/one-deploy/arch_single_ceph.md

 The one-deploy/inventory directory contains the ceph.yml file, and the ceph-hci.yml file for Hyper-Converged Infrastructure.

 Below are the contents of the ceph.yml file.
-The Ceph configuration begins at ceph:.
+The Ceph configuration begins at `ceph:`.
 (For full details on configuring ceph-* roles please refer to the [Ceph Ansible playbook documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/)).

 ```yaml
 ---